rubenmoor/projectzero/EnhancedInputWithAbilities.md

 ### The limitations

 I wasn't happy with this solution.
 In my game, I have a couple of Gameplay Abilities that I strictly bind to a certain key.
 And furthermore, I want to try out the **Hold**, **HoldRelase**, **Tap** pattern, where holding a key activates the ability and ends it on key release, whereas tapping a key toggle the ability.
-I.e. it end when you tap the key again.
+I.e. it ends when you tap the key again.

 This presumably simple pattern, generically applied to a couple of Input Actions and Abilities results in a lot of code duplication. ... and asset duplication.
 For this pattern I will need two Input Actions for every ability.
 I still am no friend of those lightweight Input Action Assets littering my content browser.
 There is also the timing configuration: How long to hold a key down, to trigger **hold**?
-How short to still count as a tap?
+How short to still count as a **tap**?
 And there is the option `bIsOneShot` for hold-style triggers that is `false` by default but makes more sense set to `true`.
 Now those configuration values, I want to set globally (most likely) and I have to override `UInputAction` to set defaults.
 Or I use a INI configuration file.
 Still, if things seem off, I would have to check individual Input Action Assets to make sure that they don't deviate from the default.
 Messy, for my taste.

 # A more complete solution for Input Actions with the Gameplay Ability system

 This is my opinionated choice how to bind Input Actions to Gameplay abilities, more or less generically, just by means of tags.
-The system also accommodates "custom bindings", i.e. some Input Action that doesn't just trigger gameplay abilities, but does something completely different.
+**Generically** means that this code accomodates the general situation where one input (e.g. a key) is treated by means of any number of triggers (**hold**, **release**, **tap**, ...) to then start or end any number of Gameplay Abilities.
+Configuring this chain happens in the editor, inside the `InputActionSet` asset.
+Extra coding is only required to implement stuff that isn't a Gameplay Ability or a Gameplay Cue.

 ## An `InputActionSet`, to fit any combinations of triggers in one structure

 An Input Action set combines a number of Input Actions.
 They will all be controlled by one input, e.g. a key on the keyboard.
 Then, for each trigger (pressed, down, release, tap, ...), a single InputAction is created and configured at runtime.
+Thus the name `InputActionSet`.

 I use template parameters to pass the trigger on to the handler.
 This allows to have one key control a Gameplay Ability (or Gameplay Cues or anything, really) by pressing, holding or tapping a key - or all of the above.